brewst001/domains/README.md

 dig sigok.verteiltesysteme.net @127.0.0.1 -p 5353
 The first command should give a status report of SERVFAIL and no IP address.
 The second should give NOERROR plus an IP address.

+If DNSSEC is not working, run
+apt install unbound ca-certificates
+They should already be there, but I have had issues on some devices.

 source: https://docs.pi-hole.net/guides/unbound/